-The Board of Directors of iA Insurance has declared the payment of a quarterly dividend of \$0.2875 per non-cumulative Class A Preferred Share - Series B. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.
+The Board of Directors of Industrial Alliance Insurance and Financial Services Inc. has declared the payment of a quarterly dividend of \$0.2875 per non-cumulative Class A Preferred Share - Series B. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.

-The Board of Directors of iA Insurance has declared the payment of a quarterly dividend of \$0.2360625 per non-cumulative Class A Preferred Share - Series G. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.
+The Board of Directors of Industrial Alliance Insurance and Financial Services Inc. has declared the payment of a quarterly dividend of \$0.2360625 per non-cumulative Class A Preferred Share - Series G. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.

-The Board of Directors of iA Insurance has declared the payment of a quarterly dividend of \$0.3000 per non-cumulative Class A Preferred Share - Series I. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.
+The Board of Directors of Industrial Alliance Insurance and Financial Services Inc. has declared the payment of a quarterly dividend of \$0.3000 per non-cumulative Class A Preferred Share - Series I. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.

-For the purposes of the Income Tax Act (Canada) and any corresponding provincial and territorial tax legislation, all dividends paid by iA Financial Corporation on its common shares and by Industrial Alliance Insurance and Financial Services on its preferred shares are eligible dividends.
+For the purposes of the Income Tax Act (Canada) and any corresponding provincial and territorial tax legislation, all dividends paid by Industrial Alliance Insurance and Financial Services Inc. on its preferred shares are eligible dividends.